HighBay/Binder-Plugin-Intellij/README.md

 #Warning Redownloading will overwrite any changes you have made to the binder files.

+#### This is a proof of concept and has been throughly tested but still may have its quirks.
 #License

 Copyright (c) 2016 The Board of Trustees of The University of Alabama All rights reserved.